elastic/prodfiler-documentation/filtering.md

 Given that `~` operates on RE2 regular expressions, always keep in mind that values in conditions will be interpreted as such.
 While `19.*` is a valid regular expression, it will match `192.168.0.1` as well as `10.0.1.19`.

 ## Keys supported by Prodfiler

-There are currently three types of keys that can be provided when filtering, trace-derived, host-derived and cloud instance-derived keys:
+There are currently three types of keys that can be provided when filtering, trace-derived, host-derived and cloud instance-derived keys.
+Trace-derived keys filter traces whilst host-derived and cloud instance-derived keys filter hosts.

 ### Trace-derived keys